ginerorama/NtcA-bio-protocols-tutorial/README.md

 **Files description:**

-**N_input.fq:** input sample from Synechocystis cells grown 4 hours in absence of nitrogen.
+**N_input.fastq:** input sample from Synechocystis cells grown 4 hours in absence of nitrogen.

-**N_ChIP.fq:** ChIP-seq sample from Synechocystis cells grown 4 hours in absence of nitrogen.
+**N_ChIP.fastqq:** ChIP-seq sample from Synechocystis cells grown 4 hours in absence of nitrogen.

-**NH4_input.fq:** input sample from Synechocystis cells grown 4 hours in presence of ammonium.
+**NH4_input.fastq:** input sample from Synechocystis cells grown 4 hours in presence of ammonium.

-**NH4_ChIP.fq:** ChIP-seq sample from Synechocystis cells grown 4 hours in presence of ammonium.
+**NH4_ChIP.fastq:** ChIP-seq sample from Synechocystis cells grown 4 hours in presence of ammonium.